IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 cassandra   None         <none>        9042/TCP   10s
 ```

 Most applications deployed to Kubernetes should be cloud native and rely on external resources for their data (or state).
-However since Cassandra is a database we can use Stateful sets and Persistent Volumes to ensure resiliancy in our database.
+However since Cassandra is a database we can use Stateful sets and Persistent Volumes to ensure resiliency in our database.

 ### 2. Create Local Volumes